What is “Immunity Debt”?

 The protective interventions also kept new mothers safe so they also saw fewer infections by all the pathogens.
 In adults, these infections, yes even those you don’t think you ever have, help ‘top up’ our existing immunity to these pathogens, which we all gained from birth.

-For those mothers who breastfed their newborns, there was a likely lower level of protective antibodies transferred via milk and a reduced transfer across the placenta during gestation.
+For mothers who breastfed their newborns, there was likely a lower level of protective antibodies transferred via milk and a reduced transfer across the placenta during gestation.
 This might allow a first infection to have a bigger impact.

 Missed vaccination

 Another pool of susceptible humans is those who missed out on regular childhood vaccinations during times of isolation.
-While we don’t have a lot of vaccines against airborne-spread respiratory viruses and bacteria, we are already seeing unusual spikes of infections by those pathogens we can immunise against.
+While we don’t have many vaccines against airborne-spread respiratory viruses and bacteria, we are already seeing unusual spikes in infections by those pathogens against which we can immunise.

 Time does weary them (levels of antibodies)

-Yet another pool of susceptibles is simply created by time passing.
+Yet another pool of susceptibles is created simply by the passage of time.
 Time since the last vaccination.
 Time since the last infection.
 We know immunity wanes over time.
-It doesn’t disappear, and it’s ready for the next challenge to help tone down the severity of that infection, but the human body does knock back the resources it dedicates to each of its many immune responses over time.
+It doesn’t disappear, and it’s ready for the next challenge to help tone down the severity of that infection.
+However, the human body does gradually reduce the resources it dedicates to each of its many immune responses over time.
 The length of time also differs.
-Those with immune system deficiencies, the elderly and the pregnant may all be at greater risk of taking a bigger hit from an infection now.
+Those with immune system deficiencies, the elderly and pregnant individuals may all be at greater risk of taking a bigger hit from an infection now.

 What else could be causing lots of different viral infections in high numbers?